JohnM-Oduor/Random-Background-Color-Changer/README.md

 # Random-Background-Color-Changer
 - The Random Background Color Changer is a simple web app that allows users to change the webpage’s background color to a random color by clicking a button.
-The hex code of the current background color is displayed on the page.
+The hex code of the current background color is displayed on the page.**This is the hyper link:https://a-random-background-color-changer.netlify.app/**

 ![image](https://github.com/user-attachments/assets/67357fc8-937c-4276-95a7-eae80a1eb4cd)